Noble gas compound

 In chemistry, noble gas compounds are chemical compounds that include an element from the noble gases, group 8 or 18 of the periodic table.
 Although the noble gases are generally unreactive elements, many such compounds have been observed, particularly involving the element xenon.

-From the standpoint of chemistry, the noble gases may be divided into two groups: the relatively reactive krypton (ionisation energy 14.0 eV), xenon (12.1 eV), and radon (10.7 eV) on one side, and the very unreactive argon (15.8 eV), neon (21.6 eV), and helium (24.6 eV) on the other.
+From the standpoint of chemistry, the noble gases may be divided into two groups: the relatively reactive krypton (ionisation energy 14.0 eV, 1351 kJ mol^{-1}), xenon (12.1 eV, 1167 kJ mol^{-1}), and radon (10.7 eV, 1032 kJ mol^{-1}) on one side, and the very unreactive argon (15.8 eV, 1524 kJ mol^{-1}), neon (21.6 eV, 2084 kJ mol^{-1}), and helium (24.6 eV, 2374 kJ mol^{-1}) on the other.
 Consistent with this classification, Kr, Xe, and Rn form compounds that can be isolated in bulk at or near standard temperature and pressure, whereas He, Ne, Ar have been observed to form true chemical bonds using spectroscopic techniques, but only when frozen into a noble gas matrix at temperatures of 40 K or lower, in supersonic jets of noble gas, or under extremely high pressures with metals.

 The heavier noble gases have more electron shells than the lighter ones.
 Hence, the outermost electrons are subject to a shielding effect from the inner electrons that makes them more easily ionized, since they are less strongly attracted to the positively-charged nucleus.
 This results in an ionization energy low enough to form stable compounds with the most electronegative elements, fluorine and oxygen, and even with less electronegative elements such as nitrogen and carbon under certain circumstances.